caolan/async/README.md

   called when finished, passing an `error` (which can be `null`) and the result of the function's execution, and (2) a `results` object, containing the results of the previously executed functions.
+* `concurrency` - An optional `integer` for determining the maximum number of tasks that can be run in parallel.
+By default, as many as possible.
 * `callback(err, results)` - An optional callback which is called when all the tasks have been completed.
 It receives the `err` argument if any `tasks` pass an error to their callback.
 Results are always returned; however, if an error occurs, no further `tasks` will be performed, and the results object will only contain partial results.
-* `concurrency` - An `integer` for determining the maximum number of tasks that can be run in parallel.
-By default, as many as possible.

 __Example__